JNOSQL/jnosql-book/en/part4/chapter4_1.md

 * Convert

-The JNoSQL Artemis does not require the getter and setter methods to the fields, however, the Entity class must have either a default or package constructor.
+The JNoSQL Artemis does not require the getter and setter methods to the fields, however, the Entity class must have a non-private constructor with no parameters.
 ##### Entity

 This annotation maps the class to Artemis.
 It has an unique attribute called `name` .
 This attribute is to inform either the column family name or the document collection name, etc. The default value is the simple name of a class, for example, given the org.jnosql.demo.Person class the default name will `Person`.